spring-media/red-sourcepoint-cmp/src/tcf-v2/callbacks/README.md

 Sourcepoint provides [callbacks](https://documentation.sourcepoint.com/web-implementation/sourcepoint-set-up-and-configuration-v2/optional-callbacks) as part of the configuration to react on certain user interactions or lifecycle events.

 > The following examples refer to the esm-bundle.
-> When using the browser-bundle, all methods are properties of the global object named **RedSourcepointCallbacks**
+> When using the browser-bundle, all methods are properties of the global object named **RedCMP**

 ### onPrivacyManagerAction